-Our international, integrated marketing effort generates leads for our sales teams and seeks to strengthen our reputation as a leader in the field of quick turn, low-volume custom manufacturing.
+Our international, integrated marketing effort generates leads for our sales teams and seeks to strengthen our reputation as a leader in the field of quickturn custom parts manufacturing.
 Much of our marketing activities occur over the Internet.
 We use marketing automation software to enhance the productivity of our sales and marketing teams and to track results of all campaigns to enhance our marketing return on investment.

-We maintain brand awareness with product developers through the regular distribution of technical information including design guidelines, engineering white papers and a quarterly journal targeted at product developers.
-We also send out product giveaways that highlight technical aspects of injection molding we feel would be of interest to product developers.
+We maintain brand awareness with product developers and engineers through the regular distribution of technical information including design guidelines, engineering white papers and a quarterly journal targeted at product developers and engineers.
+We also send out product giveaways that highlight technical aspects of injection molding we feel would be of interest to product developers and engineers.
 We believe these educational materials are key aspects of our lead generation efforts.
-In our Cool Idea! marketing program, we plan to award up to a total of \$250,000 of our services to entrepreneurs with a "cool idea."
+In our Cool Idea! marketing program, we plan to award up to a total of \$250,000 of our product lines to entrepreneurs with a "cool idea."
 In addition to supporting entrepreneurs and innovative product development, we believe this program can generate good will, press coverage and word-of-mouth brand awareness.